New York Harbor - Pre World War II

 Where the Tramp Steamers Dock on the East River

 Where the Tramp Steamers Dock on the East River.
+The Business World, December 1907.
 GGA Image ID # 142eb750b8

-Then there is the passenger business of the harbor.
+Then, there is the harbor's passenger business.
 Thirty-two ferry companies operate over two hundred ferryboats and carry over half a million people daily in and out of Manhattan.
-The coasting steamships, the river and Sound boats, totaling about one hundred and fifty steamship lines, carrying their millions also — the full amount has never been figured.
+The coasting steamships, the river, and Sound boats, totaling about one hundred and fifty steamship lines, also carry millions—the full amount has never been figured.

 The Lusitania Passing Hoboken on her Maiden Voyage.

 The Lusitania Passing Hoboken on her Maiden Voyage.
+The Business World, December 1907.
 GGA Image ID # 142eca83ce

-Yet in only one direction has New York manifested an interest in the shipping, and that is the protection of its water-front from fire.
-In this respect New York has set an example for the world.
-Her harbor fire-fighters are models of efficiency and have demonstrated their worth conclusively.
+Yet New York has manifested an interest in shipping in only one direction, and that is the protection of its waterfront from fire.
+In this respect, New York has set an example for the world.
+Her harbor firefighters are models of efficiency and have demonstrated their worth conclusively.

-The fire department maintains a fleet of ten fire-boats, so distributed that no one of them is more than ten minutes away from any important dock.
-In case of a serious waterfront fire, all of them may be called on.
+The fire department maintains a fleet of ten fireboats distributed so that no one is more than ten minutes away from any important dock.
+In a severe waterfront fire, all of them may be called on.

 Fort Pond Bay, The Port of the Future, at the Extreme End of Long Island

 Fort Pond Bay, The Port of the Future, at the Extreme End of Long Island.
+The Business World, December 1907.
 GGA Image ID # 142f07b26c

-But it took a quarter of a century of constant agitation to stir the city to make over at least a bit of its archaic wharf age, and when the cost of the Chelsea Improvements was announced, $12,000,000 to build a stretch of seven modern docks from near Fourteenth Street to Twenty-third Street, along the North River, a spasm of economy seized the city government.
+But it took a quarter of a century of constant agitation to stir the city to change at least a bit of its archaic wharf age, and when the cost of the Chelsea Improvements was announced—$12,000,000 to build a stretch of seven modern docks from near Fourteenth Street to Twenty-third Street along the North River—a spasm of economy seized the city government.

-Luckily, the mayor and the civic officials behind the movement displayed a callous disregard of these conscientious scruples and the money was appropriated.
-The work has been very slow, and while the new docks will be a boon, a little forethought would have made them of far greater value to the port.
+Luckily, the mayor and the civic officials behind the movement disregarded these conscientious scruples, and the money was appropriated.
+The work has been prolonged, and while the new docks will be a boon, a little forethought would have made them of far greater value to the port.
 The piers are 850 feet long and of corresponding width, slit with a water stretch between each of two hundred feet.

-Commodious warehouses will occupy each pier and a system of freight transference will facilitate the handling of cargoes.
+Commodious warehouses will occupy each pier, and a freight transference system will facilitate cargo handling.
 These piers will not be completed and ready for use for several years.
-Meanwhile one eight hundred foot liner has already entered the port and the air is thick with rumors of the thousand-foot vessel.
-When ships of this size enter the port, the Chelsea docks will be hardly more adequate than a ferry-slip.
+Meanwhile, one eight-hundred-foot liner has already entered the port, and the air is thick with rumors of the thousand-foot vessel.
+When ships of this size enter the port, the Chelsea docks will be hardly more adequate than a ferry slip.

 Unloading the Christmas Mail of an Ocean Liner

-Recognizing this, a private corporation, the Bush Terminal Company, acquired water frontage along the South Brooklyn shore and has erected a huge ocean terminal, comprising about one hundred large warehouses, together with seven large piers, the largest in the world, each 1,340 feet long, 150 feet wide and with a water space between piers of 250 feet, affording dock room between each pier for two of the largest ocean liners ever floated.
-The wisdom and fore sight of the company has been amply proved by the fact that twenty-five steamship lines are already using these piers.
+Recognizing this, a private corporation, the Bush Terminal Company, acquired water frontage along the South Brooklyn shore and has erected a vast ocean terminal comprising about one hundred large warehouses, together with seven large piers, the largest in the world, each 1,340 feet long, 150 feet wide and with a water space between piers of 250 feet, affording dock room between each pier for two of the largest ocean liners ever floated.
+The wisdom and foresight of the company have been amply proved by the fact that twenty-five steamship lines are already using these piers.

 The Coastwise Fishing Trade.

-Realizing the success of the Bush Terminal, a long strip south of Twenty-eighth Street, South Brooklyn, is being considered by the city, and if purchased will cost $7,000,000 for land alone, besides another strip on the same shore two miles farther south in contemplation.
+Realizing the success of the Bush Terminal, a long strip south of Twenty-eighth Street, South Brooklyn, is being considered by the city, and if purchased, will cost $7,000,000 for the land alone, besides another strip on the same shore two miles farther south in contemplation.
 Plans drawn for these new docks call for an expenditure of $23,000,000 and specify that the work be completed in two years.
-In fact, plans already under way indicate that in the course of the next three years the city will spend at least $60,000,000 on harbor improvements.
+Plans already underway indicate that the city will spend at least $60,000,000 in the next three years on harbor improvements.

 The Federal government has always regarded New York as its most important naval station.
-Of the sixteen frowning forts that guard the southern and northern approaches to the metropolis.
-Fort Wadsworth, whose guns sweep the Narrows, is regarded as the most modern and powerful maintained by this government.
+Of the sixteen frowning forts guarding the southern and northern approaches to the metropolis, Fort Wadsworth, whose guns sweep the Narrows, is regarded as the most modern and powerful maintained by this government.

 From the Wharf to the Market

-The harbor bed is protected by a network of wires, several hundred miles in length, so that on short notice the government could mine all approaching waters so effectually that no hostile fleet would hazard an attempt to enter the harbor.
-In short, governmental authorities assert that New York has the best protected harbor in the world, and the cost of creating and maintaining this formidable system of defense runs into the hundreds of millions.
+The harbor bed is protected by a network of wires several hundred miles long.
+On short notice, the government could mine all approaching waters so effectively that no hostile fleet would hazard an attempt to enter the harbor.
+In short, governmental authorities assert that New York has the best-protected harbor in the world, and the cost of creating and maintaining this formidable defense system runs into the hundreds of millions.

-The Brooklyn navy-yard, which occupies about two hundred acres along the East River is the most important of the eight navy-yards in the country, and furnishes employment for five thousand men.
-The North Atlantic Squadron depends mainly on this yard for its repairs and supplies.
+The Brooklyn Navy Yard, which occupies about 200 acres along the East River, is the most important of the eight Navy Yards in the country.
+It employs 5,000 men and provides repairs and supplies for the North Atlantic Squadron.

 If Place on Broadway, The Lusitania Would Extend From Twenty-Third Street to Twenty-Sixth Street

 If Place on Broadway, The Lusitania Would Extend From Twenty-Third Street to Twenty-Sixth Street.
+The Business World, December 1907.
 GGA Image ID # 143018b89f

-There are several dry-docks of medium size, and one large dry-dock is building, capable of holding our largest battleship.
-Many colliers and small naval vessels are built here, although Congress has seen fit to authorize the construction of only one battleship—the Connecticut—at this yard in several years.
-Its machine shops are the largest and most complete maintained by the American government.
+Several medium-sized dry docks are being built, and one large dry dock is being built, capable of holding our largest battleship.
+Many colliers and small naval vessels are built here, although Congress has authorized the construction of only one battleship—the Connecticut—at this yard in several years.
+Its machine shops are the largest and most completely maintained by the American government.

-On Governor's Island, the United States Army has a post.
-Here the Department of the East has its headquarters, under Major-General Frederick D. Grant.
-The largest military prison in the East, and the most important arsenal in the country are located on this island, garrisoned by twelve hundred men.
+The United States Army has a post on Governor's Island.
+Here, the Department of the East has its headquarters, under Major-General Frederick D. Grant.
+The largest military prison in the East and the most important arsenal in the country are located on this island, garrisoned by twelve hundred men.

 Sectional View of the Lusitania, Biggest Ship Afloat.

 Sectional View of the Lusitania, Biggest Ship Afloat.
+The Business World, December 1907.
 GGA Image ID # 143047defa

-The government is spending $1,000,000 in building a reef on the southeast side of the island, which will almost double its acreage.
-From this little island off the Battery is governed all the forts that protect the sea approaches, as well as the Sandy Hook Proving Grounds, where all our big field and coast defense guns and much of our armor-plate are tested.
+The government is spending $1,000,000 to build a reef on the island's southeast side, which will almost double its acreage.
+From this little island off the Battery, all the forts that protect the sea approaches are governed, as well as the Sandy Hook Proving Grounds, where all our extensive field and coast defense guns and much of our armor plate are tested.

 View of the Bow of the RMS Lusitania.

 View of the Bow of the RMS Lusitania.
+The Business World, December 1907.
 GGA Image ID # 14305eecbb

-The system of harbor lighting is unequalled.
-The magnificent statue of the Goddess of Liberty is, of course, most conspicuous; but the electric lighting of the Gedney channel is far more useful.
-Every buoy that marks this channel is equipped with a powerful electric light, fed by means of heavily insulated wires stretching over the harbor bottom to shore, so that ships can enter the harbor almost as well by night as by day.
+The system of harbor lighting is unequaled.
+Of course, the magnificent statue of the Goddess of Liberty is the most conspicuous, but the electric lighting of the Gedney Channel is far more helpful.
+Every buoy that marks this channel is equipped with a powerful electric light, fed utilizing heavily insulated wires stretching over the harbor bottom to shore so that ships can enter the harbor almost as well by night as by day.

-The lighthouses and light ships that illumine the sea approaches by night, together with the steam sirens and fog-horns of daily guidance, make the roads of entry the safest of any great port in the world.
+The lighthouses and lightships illuminating the sea approach by night, together with the steam sirens and fog horns of daily guidance, make the roads of entry the safest of any great port in the world.

-On the development of the harbor as a marine and naval station the Federal government has spent millions of dollars, but on its development as a commercial port, aside from maintaining a system of lighting, it has not paid out a penny, even while spending millions on the creation of a harbor at Port Arthur, Texas, a spot of earth that the vast commercial interests of the country had never even heard of and which, in the wildest dreams of its most enthusiastic promoters, could never become a port of vital concern to the country as a whole.
+The federal government has spent millions of dollars developing the harbor as a marine and naval station.
+Still, on its development as a commercial port, aside from maintaining a system of lighting, it has not paid out a penny, even while spending millions on the creation of a harbor at Port Arthur, Texas, a spot of earth that the vast commercial interests of the country had never even heard of and which, in the wildest dreams of its most enthusiastic promoters, could never become a port of vital concern to the country as a whole.

-However, New York, the front gate of the nation, the greatest port in the world, could not get a dollar until what might have been expected happened.
+However, New York, the front gate of the nation and the greatest port in the world could not get a dollar until what might have been expected happened.

-The Cunard Steamship Company announced the building of the twin passenger and freight steamships Lusitania and Mauritania, the largest ships afloat, each eight hundred feet long and drawing thirty-two feet of water.
+The Cunard Steamship Company announced the building of the twin passenger and freight steamships Lusitania and Mauritania, the largest ships afloat.
+Each is eight hundred feet long and draws thirty-two feet of water.

-How on earth could these ships enter New York harbor through a channel only thirty feet in depth?
-Congress puzzled over this problem.
+How could these ships enter New York harbor through a channel only thirty feet in depth?
+Congress is puzzled over this problem.
 Doubtless, many ingenious devices were suggested in the committee rooms.

-Finally, the construction of a new channel was authorized.
-That was four years ago and the new Ambrose channel is practically completed.
-This channel is seven miles long, two thousand feet wide and forty feet deep.
-It leads directly across the shoals through which the main channel winds its way and saves a distance of six miles and from three to five hours in passage.
+Finally, the construction of a new channel was authorized four years ago, and the new Ambrose channel is practically completed.
+This channel is seven miles long, two thousand feet wide, and forty feet deep.
+It leads directly across the shoals through which the main channel winds its way and saves a distance of six miles and three to five hours in passage.

-The task of digging this ocean lane has been titanic; millions of tons have been removed and dumped far out at sea.
-A depth of thirty-five feet is now maintained throughout its entire length for a width of less than one thousand feet.
+Digging this ocean lane has been titanic; millions of tons have been removed and dumped far at sea.
+A depth of thirty-five feet is maintained throughout its entire length, and its width is less than one thousand feet.

-Another year will be required to complete the work in detail, and its cost, originally estimated at $4,000,000, will probably exceed that sum by at least a million.
-At night this channel will be illumined by buoy lights, even more brilliantly than is the Gedney channel now.
+The work will take another year to complete in detail, and its cost, originally estimated at $4,000,000, will probably exceed that sum by at least a million.
+At night, this channel will be illuminated by buoy lights, even more brilliantly than the Gedney channel now.

-As in the case of the city, once having set to work, the Federal government promises to carry it on with skill and energy.
+As in the case of the city, once it has set to work, the Federal government promises to continue with skill and energy.

 Huge Smokestacks of the Lusitania.

-A deeper channel is already being constructed in the Kill von Kull around Staten Island, to enable freighters to use that section, opening up the west coast of the island and the Jersey shore for commercial development.
-Additional work is being performed by harbor engineers under the Secretary of War in clearing and deepening Buttermilk, Bay Ridge, Red Hook and other channels.
+A deeper channel is already being constructed in the Kill von Kull around Staten Island to enable freighters to use that section, opening up the west coast of the island and the Jersey shore for commercial development.
+Harbor engineers under the Secretary of War are performing additional work in clearing and deepening Buttermilk, Bay Ridge, Red Hook, and other channels.

-The most important part of the New York water front for the immediate future lies along the shores of South Brooklyn, and recognizing this, the government is deepening the approaching channels which eventually are to have a depth of forty feet.
+The most important part of the New York waterfront for the immediate future lies along the shores of South Brooklyn, and recognizing this, the government is deepening the approaching channels, which eventually will have a depth of forty feet.

-In other words, after a quarter-century of sloth and negligence, both municipal and federal authorities have awakened to the necessity of providing for the port of New York those commercial facilities which are the legitimate cares of government.
+In other words, after a quarter-century of sloth and negligence, both municipal and federal authorities have awakened to the necessity of providing the port of New York with those commercial facilities that are the legitimate cares of government.

 The Lusitania is "Back From Europe," Waiting to Welcome Returning Tourists.

 The Lusitania is "Back From Europe," Waiting to Welcome Returning Tourists.
+The Business World, December 1907.
 GGA Image ID # 14310027d3

-No man can estimate what the future commerce will be, but if the port grows at the pace set during the last twenty years, New York will be doing in 1930 exactly twice the business it is doing today.
+No man can estimate the future commerce, but if the port grows at the pace set during the last twenty years, New York will be doing exactly twice the business it was doing today in 1930.

-Briefly, adequate facilities must be provided for an annual trade of $2,500,000,000.
-Already the greater steamship companies, the modern arteries of transatlantic trade, are preparing for such development as experience has taught them to expect.
+Adequate facilities must be provided for an annual trade of $2,500,000,000.
+Already, the greater steamship companies, the modern arteries of transatlantic trade, are preparing for such development as experience has taught them to expect.

-Transatlantic steamship trade, so far as America is concerned, began to be a thing of importance with the first screw-propelled ship, the Great Britain, which entered the port in 1845, twenty years after the first steamship, the Savannah, crossed the ocean.
+The transatlantic steamship trade, so far as America is concerned, began to become important with the first screw-propelled ship, Great Britain, entering the port in 1845, twenty years after the first steamship, the Savannah, crossed the ocean.

-Since then steamships have multiplied until today the Hamburg America Line maintains a schedule of three European sailings a week, and fully fifty liners clear the port every seven days.
+Since then, steamships have multiplied, and today, the Hamburg America Line maintains a schedule of three European sailings a week, and fully fifty liners clear the port every seven days.

 The White Star Line Piers at the Port of New York circa 1907.

 The White Star Line Piers at the Port of New York circa 1907.
+White Star Line Services 1907 Brochure.
 GGA Image ID # 144f413ce0

-The record-making ships, hitherto, have not been the biggest ships, but in September there entered the port a ship that combined speed and capacity, the Lusitania, the largest ship afloat, 790 feet long, which made the passage from Queenstown to New York in five clays and fifty-four minutes.
+The record-making ships, hitherto, have not been the biggest.
+Still, in September, a ship that combined speed and capacity entered the port, the Lusitania, the largest ship afloat, 790 feet long, which made the passage from Queenstown to New York in five clays and fifty-four minutes.

-But the ship of the decade is certainly wonderful enough for the lay mind.
+But the ship of the decade is undoubtedly wonderful enough for the mind.
 If she were laid down on Broadway, her nose touching the Flatiron building, her stern would extend beyond Twenty-sixth Street—three blocks distant—and her bulk would be a third as wide again as the street.

-Her decks would tower above the top of the Fifth Avenue Hotel, her stacks exceed in height the twelve-story St. James building, and the twenty-two story Flatiron would exceed the height of her masthead by only a few feet!
+Her decks would tower above the top of the Fifth Avenue Hotel, her stacks would exceed the twelve-story St. James building in height, and the twenty-two-story Flatiron would exceed the height of her masthead by only a few feet!

-Huge as this vessel is, however, the thousand-foot ship, which will reach a European commercial port in three to four days, is swiftly becoming a commercial necessity.
+However huge this vessel is, the thousand-foot ship, which will reach a European commercial port in three to four days, is swiftly becoming a commercial necessity.
 In planning facilities for the port of New York, the municipality and the Federal government must face this certainty just as it must the necessity and certainty of a Jamaica Bay or even a Montauk Point transoceanic terminal.

-But while the greatest port in the world will have developed all its shore-line in a generation, the commerce of two continents still awaits American exploitation, and this can only be accomplished by our own merchant marine.
+However, while the greatest port in the world will have developed its shoreline in a generation, the commerce of two continents still awaits American exploitation, and this can only be accomplished by our merchant marine.

-Of the three hundred ocean steamships that ply regularly in and out of New York Harbor to-day, only four of those that cross the Atlantic fly the American flag.
-The showing as to cargo steamers is little better.
+Of the three hundred ocean steamships that ply regularly in and out of New York Harbor today, only four cross the Atlantic and fly the American flag.
+The cargo steamers are showing a little better.

-America really has no merchant marine outside of the Great Lakes and the coast-plying boats.
-The 430,000 tonnage built last year was almost all for home service, while the 2,000,000 tonnage of Great Britain was nearly all for foreign service.
+America really has no merchant marine outside of the Great Lakes and coast-plying boats.
+The 430,000 tons built last year were almost all for home service, while Great Britain's 2,000,000 tons were nearly all for foreign service.

-When the above facts are realized, our merchant marine created and New York becomes the market-place of the world, even its thousand miles of improved waterfront will be unable to handle the traffic.
+When the above facts are realized, our merchant marine is created, and New York becomes the world's marketplace; even its thousand miles of improved waterfront will be unable to handle the traffic.
 New York must go without its limits for increased facilities.

 Already speculation is rife and the commercial world is looking to Montauk, the easterly end of Long Island, one hundred miles from the Battery, as the port of 1950.
-Here is a great bay, perfectly sheltered and 150 miles nearer Europe than New York.
-It is, too, nearer South America, the Panama Canal and Africa.
+A great bay is perfectly sheltered and 150 miles nearer Europe than New York.
+It is, too, nearer South America, the Panama Canal, and Africa.

 Tugboats in New York Harbor.